quazimut/articles/7-turing-complete/7-turing-complete.md

 ## 6. Rail Transportation
 ![trains header](/7-turing-complete/openttd.png)

-Train transportation and the infrastructure around it comes at a humongous price so it's quite understandable why we've yet to witness a turing-complete train system implementation in real life.
+Train transportation and the infrastructure around it comes at a humongous price so it's quite understandable why we've yet to witness a Turing-complete train system implementation in real life.
 But that doesn't mean such a thing couldn't be done and to prove it we just need a simulation platform that offers realistic building blocks and behavior that works the same as real trains.
 The best tool for this is [OpenTTD](https://www.openttd.org) and open source tycoon game where you can build and manage transportation systems but we obviously don't need the whole game just the trains in it.

 The first building block is a binary full adder implemented in the game by Alienturnedhuman (the name seems accurate) who demonstrated his creation in a youtube video in early 2015.
 Not a full year after he released a 45 minute long [update video](https://www.youtube.com/watch?v=YyEzm1ghAsU) in which he expands his full adder with a clock, memory and whole arsenal of "connection circuits" and basically creates a working computer.
 Well, not so much a working computer because the video shows a work-in-progress state and only outlines the path from there to create a fully working Universal Turing Machine.